-As your business grows and generates consistent cash flows, so does the need to invest your capital increases.
+As your business grows and generates consistent cash flows, so does the need to invest your capital.
 You probably have reasonable cash reserves and feel confident that some of your business money can and should be put to work elsewhere.
 You maybe want to invest it in the financial markets (perhaps, for diversification?).
-You’re looking for options with flexibility since you want to be able to withdraw your capital at any time and use the funds for any project that comes up or for any unexpected expense.
+You’re looking for options with flexibility since you want to withdraw your capital at any time and use the funds for any project that comes up or for any unexpected expense.

-This article will give you some options to consider for your business brokerage account.
+This article will give you some options for your business brokerage account.
 Our selection criteria involved reputation, security, fees, products, markets covered, customer support, and others!
 Let’s go right into it!

 What is a Business Brokerage Account?

 A brokerage account is an investment account that gives you access to various financial products such as stocks, ETFs, bonds, futures, crypto, and more!
 The word “Business” only indicates that the entity opening the account is some kind of business structure (Corporation, LLC, Partnership,…).

 In practice, the product offering for corporate investment accounts will be similar to retail accounts; however, some slight twists will apply.
 Higher minimum deposits, lower spreads, commissions, and more personalised customer support, to name a few.